More than 40 dancers linked to the Parc Sanitari SJD are participating in Five Days to Dance, an inclusive dance show

 Five Days to Dance: much more than a show

-In this edition, the show Oasis becomes a metaphor for this shared space of care, respect and coexistence.
+In this edition, the show Oasi becomes a metaphor for this shared space of care, respect and coexistence.
 A meeting place where paths are created, a place of life open to everyone.
 A fertile space, of peace, of rest.
-A place where you can simply be.
-An OASIS of unity, vibrant and moving, full of expressive strength and collective emotion.
+A place to, simply, be.
+An OASIS of unity, vibrant and moving, full of expressive force and collective emotion.

-With this new edition, the Sant Joan de Déu Health Park consolidates Five Days to Dance as one of the institution's most transversal Arts in Health proposals, aligned with the program Torrents of Art.
-The project has also been consolidated as one of the most outstanding activities of the Peripheries 2026 program, along with the Tastets d'ART and the Arts in Health Conference held last week, which places arts and culture at the center of the Park's community and healthcare life during the first half of May.
+With this new edition, the Parc Sanitari Sant Joan de Déu consolidates Five Days to Dance as one of the institution's most cross-cutting Arts in Health initiatives, aligned with the Torrents d'Art programme.
+The project has also established itself as one of the most outstanding activities of the Perifèries 2026 programme, along with the Tastets d'ART and the Arts in Health Conference held last week, and which places arts and culture at the centre of the community and healthcare life of the Parc during the first fortnight of May.

 Recommended Posts